gaxmann/c64-software/programs/empire/USERPORT-CABLE.md

 ## Safety / Power

 Power off all machines before plugging/unplugging the userport cable.
-Power all computers on at the same time!
+Power all computers on at the same!! time.

 ## Userport pin mapping (C64)